Vince Kehres

 Vincent G. Kehres (born February 1976) is an American football coach and former player.
-He is the defensive coordinator at University of Toledo, a position he has held since 2020.
+He is the defensive coordinator and linebackers coach at University of Toledo, positions he has held since 2020.
 Kehres served as the head football coach at the University of Mount Union in Alliance, Ohio from 2013 to 2019.
 In seven seasons at the helm of the Mount Union Purple Raiders football program, he compiled a record of 95–6 and led Mount Union to two NCAA Division III Football Championship titles, in 2015 and 2017.
 Kehres is the son of College Football Hall of Fame inductee Larry Kehres, who preceded him as head football coach at Mount Union.

 Coaching career

 Kehres both played as a player and served as an assistant coach and defensive coordinator under his father.
 Prior to his return to Mount Union to coach in 2000, he briefly coached as an assistant for a single year at Austintown Fitch High School.

 Kehres was named the head football coach at Mount Union on May 8, 2013.

 On January 13, 2020, The Blade reported that Kehres was leaving Mount Union to take a position with the Toledo Rockets as a defensive coach.